AI Agents

 - Save and activate

-For AI Keyword Trackers:
+For AI Keyword Trackers (Level 2):

-- Click "AI Keyword Tracker"
+- Click "AI Keyword Trackers"

 - Name your concept (e.g., "Budget Objections")